terminalcloud/apps/docs/xfce.md

 ## Instructions:
 Please read the instructions **carefuly**.

-This container is configured to be used as a desktop machine, but you can also use it as a base image to install whatever you want.
+This Terminal is configured to be used as a desktop machine, but you can also use it as a base image to install whatever you want.

 The instructions are only valid for Linux, BSD or MacOS systems.
 Windows instructions coming soon.